Marshal Law (comics)

 Marshal Law is an English-language superhero comic book series created by Pat Mills and Kevin O'Neill.

-Marshal Law was first published by Epic Comics in 1987.
+Marshal Law was first published by Marvel's Epic Comics imprint in 1987.
 The series is a satire on the superhero genre as well as a deconstruction of the superheroes of the Golden Age and Silver Age.

 The series is characterized by its extreme graphic violence and nudity, and Mills' skewering of superhero conventions and US government policy and society.

 Publication history

 Epic Comics launched Marshal Law in October 1987 as a six-issue limited series.
 It was followed by the Crime and Punishment: Marshal Law Takes Manhattan one-shot, in which most of Marvel Comics' major characters were parodied.